Important Character Traits for Kids and How to Teach Them

 4. Words Power

-You can try making a painting or collage about a single trait with images that depicts what the trait signifies.
+You can try making a painting or collage about a single trait with images that depict what the trait signifies.
 You can also try story writing to relate to different character traits that your child understands.

 5. Character Journaling

-You can keep a track of your experiences and the activities you tried in a character-building journal.
+You can keep track of your experiences and the activities you tried in a character-building journal.
 A journal may help your child to reflect on the traits he learns or to examine situations where he may have acted out.

 What Are Some Negative Character Traits?